 “I just thought it was really cheap,” he explained.
 “To go to a place like England or Germany and sing that song – those kids aren’t taking it the same way that he meant it.
 And he [Billie Joe Armstrong] knew it.”

-After reading the article I tend to agree with him.
+After reading the article, I tend to agree with him.
 There are parts of ‘Bullet In A Bible’ that kinda struck me as Green Day deliberately missing their own point and playing up anti-American hatred.
-That said, to get offended is kinda ridiculous if you ask me.
+That said, to get offended is somewhat ridiculous if you ask me.
 What were they supposed to do, not play the song?

-That said the phenomenon he’s referring to does bother me.
-While I was in Ireland in 2004 there were a ton of kids wearing ‘Not My President’ shirts with swastikas drawn on Bush’s forehead.
+That said, the phenomenon he’s referring to does bother me.
+While I was in Ireland in 2004, there were a ton of kids wearing ‘Not My President’ shirts with swastikas drawn on Bush’s forehead.
 I wore that shirt with pride as an American just as I sing along to American Idiot.
 With pride in my nation and what it stands for, in civil disagreement of my government’s policies.
-Not because I hate my nation, but because I love it.
+Not because I hate my country, but because I love it.
 Somehow I don’t think those kids in Europe get that.
-In that sense I agree with Flowers and it scares me.
+In that sense, I agree with Flowers, and it scares me.

-It’s just a shame it he’s saying it a year too late and for shamless self promotion:
+It’s just a shame it he is saying it a year too late, and for shameless self-promotion:

 The Killers frontman said he believed that his band’s new album ‘Sam’s Town’ is a much better representation of America.